Last Updated on 26th April 2023 by Dan

 “There’s a new trial drug that she’s been approved to start, we’re going to see our consultant in Bristol on Thursday to see what it entails.”

 Did you enjoy reading our article on 14 year old girl one of world’s youngest asbestos cancer sufferers?
 Then check out our latest posts below.
+Duty holders and employers have a legal responsibility to manage asbestos in their properties, carrying out an asbestos survey in their building so as not to put employees at risk.

 So make sure you contact our Armco office to arrange an asbestos survey, before it’s too late!